fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 agent startup cost several-fold on both KVM and systrap.
 Shared-base memory does not eliminate the fixed per-sandbox gVisor overhead, and burst restores remain CPU-bound.
-The strongest near-term result is therefore not universal memory deduplication but fast restoration plus extremely cheap parked-agent state, with the density gain available as a KVM bonus on top.
+The strongest near-term result is therefore not universal memory deduplication but fast restoration plus extremely cheap parked-agent state, with the additional KVM density gain available on top.
 The experiments below build that case one layer at a time.

 Three words recur and mean different things, so here are the definitions used throughout.
 The **checkpoint delta** is the set of pages that differ from the base at checkpoint time,